Why is Your Company Dissolved?

 There are a few possible reasons why your LLC may have fallen out of good standing.
-The most common reasons are failing to file an annual report with the Wyoming Secretary of State office, or a failure to maintain a registered agent for your LLC.
+The most common reasons are failing to file an annual report with the Wyoming Secretary of State office, or a failure to maintain a Wyoming Registered Agent for your LLC.
 In either case, you may find that your LLC status has changed to either “Delinquent”, “Inactive—Administratively Dissolved” or "No Registered Agent".
 If your company is dissolved, then neither it nor any associated DBAs may transact business under their names.

 If your status is simply Delinquent, then you do not need to reinstate your company.
 You have a 60 day grace period from when the annual report is due to when it must be filed.
 If it is filed in this time frame, then nothing additional is required.
 If it is filed later, then you face Administrative Dissolution.
 There is a $50 fee to reinstate4 in such cases